 How Do Search Engines Rank the Pages on Your Site?

 Your ranking refers to how high your page is on the list of search engine results.
 Most people click on the first three results, so your ranking determines the number of site visitors you receive.
 Search engines use formulas and algorithms to determine how information is stored.
-These algorithms change all the time as Google works to improve search quality.
+These search engine algorithms change all the time as Google works to improve search quality.

 Search engines want to give searchers the best answers to their questions.
 Over time, search engines have become better at understanding semantics.
 While practices like keyword stuffing used to trick search engines, the search engines are now capable of telling when a page is artificially stuffed with a keyword.